Eisenstein degeneration of Euler systems: Overconvergent cohomology

 \end{proposition}

-\begin{proof} We know that this 2-dimensional space has $\Qp(\psi)$ as a quotient, by \eqref{eq:sescoho}.
-On the other hand, the kernel is isomorphic to the $(-1-r)$-th twist of the $H^1_c$ eigenspace associated to the non-classical ordinary $p$-adic Eisenstein series $E_{-r}^{\mathrm{ord}}(\tau, \psi)$ (note the reversal of the order of the characters).
-By the control theorem for Hida families, this eigenspace is a specialisation of a family of Eisenstein eigenspaces over weight space, and the specialisations of this family in positive weights are all isomorphic to $\Qp(\tau)$, so the weight $-r$ specialisation must be isomorphic to $\Qp(\tau)$ as well. \end{proof}
+\begin{proof} We know that the space $V^c(f_\beta)$ has a one-dimensional quotient isomorphic to $\psi$, by \eqref{eq:sescoho} and Remark \ref{rmk:pstab}.
+On the other hand, also by \eqref{eq:sescoho}, the kernel is isomorphic to the $(-1-r)$-th twist of the $H^1_c$ eigenspace associated to the non-classical ordinary $p$-adic Eisenstein series $g$ of weight $-r$.
+Since $f_\beta$ is non-critical, this space must be 1-dimensional.
+So it suffices to show that $\Gal(\Qb / \QQ)$ acts on the one-dimensional space $H^1_c(\overline{Y}, \sD_{-2-r})[T = g]$ via $\tau$.